Unity-Technologies/com.unity.mobile.notifications/com.unity.mobile.notifications/Documentation~/iOS.md

 }
 ```

-You can do the request again to check the current authorization status afterwards.
+You can request again to check the current authorization status afterwards.
 The permissions request dialog won’t display again if the user has already granted or denied authorization.

 You can also enable the automatical authorization request when the user launches the app, please check [notification settings](settings.html#request-authorization-on-app-launchs) for more details.